wences-sanchez/Knowledge-Base/pages/Course_Slides_annotated.pdf (highlights).md

 		- (Page 13)
 	- -
 	- -
-	- Dev and Ops share the same goals #space
+	- Dev and Ops share the same goals #ñspace
 		- (Page 14)
 	- -
 	- -